 Call offs from the Framework Agreement can be made in several ways:

-The Framework Agreement has awarded the supply of differing goods and services to differing suppliers.
+The Framework Agreement has been set up for the supply of various goods and services to different suppliers.
 This can be done by awarding separate lots.
-Much like the single supplier process, once the buying organisation has identified which goods and/or services they require they will then approach the nominated supplier(s) directly to purchase at the Framework Agreement terms (including prices).
+Much like the single supplier process, once the buying organisation has identified which goods and/or services they require they will then approach the nominated supplier(s) directly to purchase the goods and/or services at the Framework Agreement's terms (including prices).

-The Framework Agreement ranks the awarded suppliers i.e. 1, 2, 3, etc. for supplying specific goods and services.
-When the buying organisation wants to call off they will approach ranked supplier 1 (for the goods/services required) first to procure their requirements at the Framework Agreement terms (including prices).
-Only if the supplier ranked number 1 cannot supply when required, the buying organisation will then approach supplier ranked 2, and so on.
+The Framework Agreement ranks the suppliers i.e. 1, 2, 3, etc. for supplying specific goods and services.
+When the buying organisation wants to call-off they will approach the supplier ranked number 1 (for the goods/services required) first to procure their requirements at the Framework Agreement's terms (including prices).
+Only if the supplier ranked number 1 cannot supply when required, the buying organisation will then approach supplier ranked number 2, and so on.

-This is where not all the terms or a procurement exercise are set out in the Framework Agreement e.g. it may not have agreed prices.
-In this case the public body must run a mini competition (a new procurement exercise) between the suppliers that are capable of performing the proposed call-off contract.
+This is where not all the terms are set out in the Framework Agreement e.g. it may not have agreed prices.
+In thon is case the public body must run a mini competition (a new procurement exercise) between the suppliers that are capable of performing the proposed call-off contract.

 As the name suggests a mini competition is a smaller “mini” procurement exercise as many of the terms will have already been agreed in the Framework Agreement.
-However buying organisations can add new terms to this mini-competition as long as it covers areas that the Framework Agreement allows for and these terms do not conflict with the original Framework Agreement terms.
+However buying organisations can add new terms to this mini-competition as long as it covers areas that the Framework Agreement allows for and these terms do not conflict with the original terms of the Framework Agreement.

 Under a mini-competition the Framework Agreement suppliers will bid for the new requirement.
 The call-off contract must be placed with the bidder who has submitted the best bid in accordance with the mini-competition award criteria.